deejaygraham/deejaygraham.github.io/_posts/2016-03-17-github-pages-post-dates.md

 layout: post
 title: The Case of the Disappearing Github Pages
 published: true
-tags: [ meta, powershell, presentations ]
+categories: [ meta, powershell, presentations ]
 ---

 I spent a frustrating couple of days earlier this week while preparing a presentation